NATIONWIDE FEDERAL CRIMINAL DEFENSE (213) 542-0994

 Once the defense is done with its case, the government will have an opportunity to rebut it because, of course, it has the burden.
 The defendant is presumed innocent, and the government must prove the case beyond a reasonable doubt, which is a very high standard in criminal defense.

-Ultimately, the case will be given to the jury, and the jury will make the final decision as to whether or not the person is guilty or innocent.
+Ultimately, the case will be presented to the jury, and the jury will make the final decision on whether the person is guilty or innocent.
 If the person is found innocent, they will be let go.
 If they're found guilty, you go through the sentencing procedure again.

-There's a probation report, and both the defense and the prosecutor weigh in on what they think the sentence will be, but ultimately, it will be up to the judge.
+There is a probation report, and both the defense and the prosecutor weigh in on their thoughts regarding the potential sentence, but ultimately, it will be up to the judge.
 The judge will be guided by what they saw at trial, of course, and the Federal Sentencing Guidelines.
 They're going to look at your criminal history.
 They're going to look at a whole host of factors related to your case, and then they will make the final decision related to your federal criminal case.

 So, if you're in the midst of a federal case or if you or a loved one has been indicted or arrested by the feds, pick up the phone.
 Make the call today so we can get the ball moving in the right direction related to your federal case.

 The federal government and its law enforcement agents typically take their time investigating potential criminal conduct.
 They are much more detailed and meticulous than state agencies in their investigations.
-They will take months and even years to investigate a case and ensure that they have sufficient evidence against a person before proceeding to arrest/indict them.
+They will take months and even years to investigate a case and ensure that they have sufficient evidence against a person before proceeding to arrest or indict them.

 They will use much more sophisticated means to investigate than State authorities usually use.
 For example, it is not uncommon to see wiretap evidence utilized in a federal criminal prosecution.
-The feds also use various forms of surveillance.
+The federal government also uses various forms of surveillance.
 In some cases, we might file motions in federal court on your behalf.

-It has been our experience that the most common and effective form of investigative methods is the use of informants against would-be defendants.
+It has been our experience that the most common and effective investigative method is the use of informants against would-be defendants.
 Because of the way the federal criminal sentencing scheme is set up…the use of informants has been the most effective tool the federal government has to capture other defendants in their broad-reaching net.

 Federal criminal cases are prosecuted by Assistant United States Attorneys (AUSAs).
-They strictly prosecute federal criminal crimes and often work hand in hand with federal law enforcement agencies in the investigative stages of a federal case.
+They strictly prosecute federal criminal offenses and often work closely with federal law enforcement agencies during the investigative stages of a federal case.
 They are attorneys who have been specially trained in the prosecution of federal crimes.

 Sentencing in Federal Criminal Cases